 The Blue Diamond Almond Flour is created from California-grown almonds.
 The raw almonds are sifted very fine to be used in many applications.
 Whether you want a touch of almond in your favorite crumble or want bread jam-packed with almond flavor, this is the flour for you.

-This flour comes in a one-pound and three-pound bag option.
+This flour comes in one-pound and three-pound bag options.
 However, I highly recommend going the three-pound route.
 You get a much bigger bang for your buck.
 And to be fair, you’re going to go through plenty of this highly nutritious and delicious almond flour in no time.

 The packaging is resealable, but a lot of shoppers had a tough time resealing it.
 Some people even claimed it was “cheap” packaging.
 My suggestion is to place the flour into a container as I did.
 Then, you don’t have to fuss with sealing, and the flour stays fresh.